 The good news for hardy winter travellers is that about 60 sites are fully or partly open during this time.
 But which ones are they?

-The answer is more complicated this year because of the coronavirus pandemic, with some Historic Houses sites not opening at all in 2021.
-It also means that even when a site is open during the winter period, it may be that only the gardens and grounds are accessible.
+Openings are getting back to normal following the coronavirus pandemic.
+However, even when a site is open during the winter period, it may be that only the gardens and grounds are accessible.

 However, before travelling, please check with the Historic Houses website or better still directly with the website of the property you intend to visit, as opening times can change at short notice.
 Also please check whether you need to book a time slot before visiting.